wintvelt/blob-images-frontend-NEW/README.md

     - [ ] new page
     - [ ] create NewPassWordField - with nice validation lines
     - [ ] create ValidationCodeField
-- [ ] `choosepassword.js` - when login results in challenge to set a new password - use tmp psw to set new
 - [ ] `signup.js` - allows user to sign up
     - the url should contain a query parameter `inviteid`
         - this is passed to cognito on signup